Danhayes3008/Milestone-project1/README.md

  added and tested mobile first menu-bar to make sure it worked. more testing to be done when content added and styled. - 25/10/2018

+ discovered wrong names on the buttons and links to other webpages. this has been fixed. - 2/11/2018

 --------------------------------------------------------------------------------

 <strong>Social media links:</strong>